Validity and Entailment in Modal and Propositional Dependence Logics

 The aforementioned results have interesting consequences.
 First, combining results from this paper and \cite{ sevenster09b,Virtema14} we observe that similarly to the standard modal logic case the complexity of validity and satisfiability coincide for (extended) modal dependence logic.
-It is worth pointing out here that satisfiability and validity cannot be seen as each other's duals in the dependence logic context.
-Dependence logic cannot express negation nor logical implication which renders its associated validity, satisfiability, and entailment problems genuinely different.
 Secondly, it was previously known that propositional and modal dependence logics deviate on the complexity of their satisfiability problem ($\NP$-complete vs. $\NEXPTIME$-complete \cite{LohmannV13,sevenster09b}, resp.) and that the standard propositional and modal logics differ from one another on both satisfiability and validity ($\NP$-complete/$\coNP$-complete vs. $\PSPACE$-complete, resp. \cite{Cook71,Ladner77,Levin73}).
 Based on this it is somewhat surprising to find out that modal and propositional dependence logics correspond to one another in terms of the complexity of both their validity and entailment problems.

 We also establish exact complexity bounds for entailment and validity of quantified propositional independence and inclusion logics.
 These logics are extensions of propositional logic with quantifiers and either independence or inclusion atoms \cite{HLKV16}.
 We obtain our results by investigating recent generalizations of the quantified Boolean formula problem.
 The validity and entailment problems for quantified propositional independence logic are both shown to be $\coNEXPTIME^{\NP}$-complete.
 For quantified propositional inclusion logic entailment is shown to be $\coNEXPTIME$-complete whereas validity is only $\EXPTIME$-complete.
 Using standard reduction methods the examined quantified propositional logics can be interpreted as fragments of modal independence and inclusion logics.
 Our findings then imply that validity is harder for modal independence logic than it is for modal dependence logic (unless the exponential-time hierarchy collapses at a low level), although in terms of satisfiability both logics are $\NEXPTIME$-complete \cite{KontinenMSV14}.
 We refer the reader to Table \ref{newresults} for a summary of our results.